Community Storyteller · Impact Advisor

 People, place, and the local church.

 A practical guide for pastors who want to understand the people they serve and the ZIP codes they inhabit.
-It moves leaders from "leading in a fog" to leading with rooted focus.
+From leading in a fog to leading with rooted focus.

 - Biblical imagination for being "sent" to a specific address.